How does OncoAct work?

 Whole genome sequencing

-OncoAct uses whole genome sequencing which makes it possible to read the complete DNA of the tumour tissue and blood.
+OncoAct uses whole genome sequencing which makes it possible to read the complete DNA of the tumor tissue and blood.

 Human DNA, also called the genome, consists of 2×3 billion “letters” (one copy from your mother and one from your father) and is present in every somatic cell.
 This DNA contains all the information necessary for a cell, tissue, and organism to function and for cells to divide.

 Coincidental and environmental factors can damage the DNA.
 This can change the properties of a cell and cause cancer.
-For a good understanding and optimal treatment of a tumour, it is therefore important to have a high resolution “photo” of the damaged DNA from the tumour.
+For a good understanding and optimal treatment of a tumor, it is therefore important to have a high resolution “photo” of the damaged DNA from the tumor.

 DNA damage occurs in all kinds of ways.
 It may be that some DNA letters have changed, but also that small or large pieces of DNA have disappeared or doubled.
 DNA can also break down and be repaired in the wrong way by the body, after which it ends up in another place in the genome.

 Whole genome sequencing can be used to track all types of changes.
-To ensure that the changes measured are mutations that only occur in the tumour, the DNA of the tumour is always compared with the “normal” DNA of the patient.
+To ensure that the changes measured are mutations that only occur in the tumor, the DNA of the tumor is always compared with the “normal” DNA of the patient.
 For this we use DNA from the blood.

 Patient report

-After an extensive bioinformatic data analysis, we examine which existing and experimental treatments match the characteristics (biomarkers) of the tumour, both for registered and off-label indications.
-We use global knowledge gathered in specialised databases and overviews of ongoing research in the Netherlands to do this.
+After an extensive bioinformatic data analysis, we examine which existing and experimental treatments match the characteristics (biomarkers) of the tumor, both for registered and off-label indications.
+We use global knowledge gathered in specialized databases and overviews of ongoing research in the Netherlands to do this.

 All relevant molecular data and treatment options are summarised in the OncoAct patient report.
 This gives the treating physician as complete an overview as possible of the cancer-related DNA mutations in the patient.

-The patient report contains the following detailed information:
+The OncoAct WGS report contains the following detailed information:

 • a general summary of relevant clinical evidence